-- Policies and Procedures regarding diversity management - Transport, accommodation and finance - Access to health services - Education and Career Support - 6.
-The evaluators' report serves at the next ETRC subsequent to the site visit in order to determine if the programme meets the minimum standards determined by the Board for registration purposes. - 7.
-A recommendation will thereafter be made to the Board that the new programme be approved for registration and that the regulations for registration be amended accordingly in order to serve at Council for ratification. - 8.
+- Policies and Procedures regarding diversity management - Transport, accommodation and finance - Access to health services - Education and Career Support - 5.
+The evaluators' report serves at the next ETRC Committee meeting, subsequent to the site visit in order to determine if the programme meets the minimum standards determined by the Board for registration purposes. - 6.
+A recommendation will thereafter be made to the Board that the new programme be approved/ accredited for registration and that the regulations for registration be amended accordingly in order to serve at Council for ratification. - 7.
 The Regulations prescribing qualifications for registration need to be amended and promulgated.
-Once a new programme has been approved by the Professional Board it will be sent to the office of the Minister of Health for final sign off and approval. - 9.
+Once a new programme has been approved by the Professional Board it will be sent to the office of the Minister of Health for approval and publication in the Government Gazete. - 8.
 Follow-up site visits for a new programme will be done during the first year of the first cohort and then during the year of the final year of the first cohort.
-If approval for registration of a training programme is successful under the Professional Board, it is for a maximum period of 5 years.
-Thereafter, the training programme will undergo a reevaluation in order to renew its approval for registration, according to the schedule of evaluations as set out by the ETRC (see section 4.1.2 above).
+If approval for registration of a training programme is successful the accreditation/ approval, will be for a maximum period of 5 years.
+Thereafter, the training programme will undergo a re-evaluation in order to renew its approval for registration, according to the schedule of evaluations as set out by the ETRC Committee (see section 4.1.2 above).

-April 2020
+July 2020